Hjcho123/PlusAlpha/README.md

-# PlusAlpha: An AI-Powered Trading Dashboard
+# PlusAlpha: An AI-Powered Stock Dashboard

 ## Project info
 This project is built with: